jfspps/JavaDesignPatterns/README.md

 # Design Patterns with Java #

+A GitHub Pages landing page can be found [here](https://jfspps.github.io/JavaDesignPatterns)

 SOLID design principles:

 + __Single responsibility__ means that the class or method is responsible for one aspect only.
 Any changes to external objects may change a class (through composition) which adheres to the single responsibility principle but only one change is possible.